koka-ts/koka-stack/packages/koka-accessor/README.md

-# koka-optic - Get/Set Immutable Data Made Easy
+# koka-accessor - Get/Set Immutable Data Made Easy

 **Warning: This library is in early development and may change significantly.
 Do not use in production yet.**

-koka-optic makes working with immutable data structures effortless, providing a simple and type-safe way to:
+koka-accessor makes working with immutable data structures effortless, providing a simple and type-safe way to:

 -   **Get** deeply nested values
 -   **Set** values without mutating original data
 -   **Transform** complex data structures with ease

-Built on composable optics with full TypeScript type safety and seamless Koka effects integration.
+Built on composable accessors with full TypeScript type safety and seamless Koka effects integration.

 ## Motivation